-In July of 2016 the college moved to a new location.
-This location has one campus building and a separate residence hall.
+This campus location has one campus building and a separate residence hall.
 The main campus is only accessible during the hours of 6:30am until 12:00 midnight, seven days a week.
-These are the hours that Campus Security are on duty.
-The doors are locked at all times, but are only accessible with the use of a badge issued to students and staff and activated by security.
+These are the hours that Campus Safety is on duty.
+The doors are locked at all times, but are only accessible with the use of a badge issued to students and staff and activated by Campus Safety.
 The badges have a chip inserted in them and will not operate the entry doors unless security enters the number coinciding with the individual badge into the door program.
 Students are only allowed to use two of the five entrances on the campus.
-Security can monitor what student enters which entrance and at what time.
-These badges can also be deactivated at any time by security to prohibit entry into the college.
+Campus Safety can monitor what student enters which entrance and at what time.
+These badges can also be deactivated at any time by Campus Safety to prohibit entry into the college.
 The entrances can also be programmed to not allow any student or staff badges to work in case the college is closed for business or an emergency.

 The residence hall is located behind the main campus.
 It is also locked at all times and each resident has their own individual key for entry.
 These keys are programmed to only open the main entry door and each student's individual apartment.
 If a student loses or misplaces their key, a new one can be activated and the old one deactivated.
 This is done by Cullinan Properties, who owns the building.
-Campus security makes frequent patrols of the residence hall.
-There are 2 RA's that also live in the building, plus the Dean of Students lives in the building also.
-All RA's complete a mandatory training annually to ensure their knowledge and responsibilities in resident
+Campus Safety makes frequent patrols of the residence hall.
+There are 2 (RA's) Resident Advisors that also live in the building, plus the Dean of Students lives in the building also.
+All RA's complete a mandatory training annually to ensure their knowledge and responsibilities in residence hall security policies